shchodro/serverless-workshop/README.md

 23\.
 Select the ZombieWorkshopStage deployment and hit the Deploy button.

 * In this workshop we deploy the API to a stage called "ZombieWorkshopStage".
-In your real world scenario, you'll likely deploy to stages such as "production" or "development" which align to the actual stages of your API development process.
+In your real world scenario, you'll likely create stages such as "production" or "development" which align to the actual stages of your API development process.

 **LAB 1 COMPLETE**

-As you type, POST requests are being made to the Talkers DynamoDB table to continuously update the table with timestamps for who is typing.
-Continuous polling (GET Requests) on that table also occurs to check which survivors are typing, which updates the "Users Typing" field in the web app.
+Head back to the survivor chat app and as you type, POST requests are being made to the Talkers API resource which is updating a DynamoDB table continuously with timestamps along with who is typing.
+Continuous polling (GET Requests) on that table (via API Gateway GET Requests to the /talkers resource) also occurs to determine which survivors are typing, which updates the "Users Typing" field in the web app.

 ![talker resource](/Images/Typing-Done.png)